mmamontx/ja2-stracciatella-mp/README.md

 - Regular priority:
     - Make client actions be processed on the server (i.e., so that the clients can trigger actions and observe their effect via the replication mechanism).
-    - Let only the server start game (like it is done in 1.13) - grey out time compression for clients.
-Automatically broadcast and trigger game start from server to everyone.
+    - Automatically broadcast and trigger game start from server to everyone.
-    - Add 'ready' buttons in the lobby (like it is done in 1.13).
     - Assign every player to a separate squad (first - automatically give a single squad, then - introduce a control so that the server can do it manually and assign multiple squads to a single player).
 Only the server should be able to assign mercs to the squads.
 Prevent selecting and controlling mercs from squads of other players.
     - Replicate all SOLDIERTYPE pointers that it makes sense to.
 - Low priority: